Shreya-ravi/AI-LAB/README.md

 # AI-LAB
-This repository contains all AI lab's contents
+This repository contains all AI lab's code